-For instance, we can easily state that the monthly sales of the company during April 2018 are higher than in May 2018.
+For instance, we can easily state that the company’s monthly sales during April 2018 were higher than in May 2018.
 We can also conclude that the month with the highest sales is March 2018.
 Similarly, the month with the lowest sales is May 2018.

 Multiple Bar Graph

-Multiple bar graphs indicate multiple information for each category.
+Multiple bar graphs indicate multiple pieces of information for each category.
 They come with a legend to indicate what information each rectangle represents.

 Below is an example of a multiple bar graph for the average pretest and posttest scores of different Grade 10 sections in their Statistics class.

-Sample Problem: Shown below is a bar graph that represents the number of delegates per profession in a science conference.
+Sample Problem: A bar graph below shows the number of delegates per profession at a science conference.

 What is the difference between the number of physicists and geologists that joined the conference?

-Solution: By looking at the graph, there are 120 physicists who joined the conference.
+Solution: By looking at the graph, 120 physicists joined the conference.
 Meanwhile, 60 geologists joined the conference.
 The difference between the two is 120 – 60 = 60.